 Guardians of the Galaxy Vol. 2 doesn’t expand the saga of its quirky characters.
 It just repeats and repeats what made its predecessor a winner.

 After screwing up a contract by stealing from the client, the Guardians of the Galaxy are rescued by a Celestial who claims to be Star-Lord’s father.
-The Celestial, Ego, then teaches Star-Lord how to manipulate the power stemming from his lineage.
-Unknown to the Guardians, however, Ego is no benevolent god and he has a far darker intention for Star-Lord than a father and son reunion.
-If successful, that plan could put a swift end to every living world Ego has ever stepped on.
+The Celestial, Ego, then teaches Star-Lord how to harness the power stemming from his lineage.
+Unknown to the Guardians, though, Ego is no benevolent god and has a far darker intention for Star-Lord outside of a sappy father-and-son reunion.
+If successful, that plan could even put a swift end to every living world Ego has ever stepped on.

 Check out my other snappy movie reviews!